 - Level 4 elective

-- Honours option in English and Cultural Studies; European Studies; History [Bachelor of Arts (Honours)]
+- Honours option in History [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) seminar attendance, preparedness and contribution; (2) a seminar presentation; and (3) essays.
+Indicative assessments in this unit are as follows: (1) seminar attendance, preparedness and contribution; (2) a seminar presentation; and (3) essays.
 Further information is available in the unit outline.